MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-azure-data-factory.md

 # Tutorial: Connecting Insights to Azure Data Factory (ADF)

 [comment]: < Replace links with relative links once placement of article is determined. >
 This guide helps you get started using Insights along with Azure Data Factory.
-To learn more about other tools you can connect Insights with, go [here](insights-connectivity.md).
+To learn more about other tools you can connect Insights with, go to the [connectivity guide](insights-connectivity.md).

 ## Prerequisites
 * A PlayFab user account authenticated with [AAD (Azure Active Directory)](https://docs.microsoft.com/gaming/playfab/features/authentication/aad-authentication/).